-This is a review of HH Lifa Crew, a lightweight and breathable best base layer by Helly Hansen – the Norwegian manufacturer of professional-grade gear for the outdoors.
+This is a review of HH LIFA Crew, the predecessor of the LIFA ACTIVE Crew base layer.
+It is a lightweight and breathable base layer by Helly Hansen – the Norwegian manufacturer of professional-grade gear for the outdoors.
 It employs the LIFA Stay Warm Technology – a classic fiber for lightweight performance base layers.
 Here’s a little more about this fiber: invented by Helly Hansen in the 1970s, the LIFA fiber is engineered to deliver insulation, moisture-management, and comfort for outdoor pursuits and everyday use.
 The LIFA is essentially modified polypropylene engineered to meet the performance needs and requirements of the wearer in cool-to-cold weather conditions, i.e. the fiber should work best in autumn and winter.

 Weight: 145 g (5.1 oz; men’s); 107 g (3.8 oz; women’s)